-There are many mitigating factors regarding obtaining Social Security Benefits.
+There are many mitigating factors regarding obtaining Social Security Disability Benefits.
 These include your age, your work history, and your income.
-In order to be eligible for your Social Security Retirement Benefits, you must have at least ten years of work history where you paid into your benefits.
+To be eligible for your Social Security Retirement Benefits, you must have at least ten years of work history where you paid into your benefits.

-Also, If you worked and paid your FICA taxes, you may be eligible to collect a Social Security Disability or a Supplemental Security Income.
+Also, If you worked and paid your FICA taxes, you may be eligible to collect Social Security Disability or Supplemental Security Income (SSI) benefits.

-However, If you haven’t been able to work for ten years to earn your eligibility, there may be other options for you to go with.
+However, If you haven’t been able to get enough work credits for ten years to earn your eligibility, there may be other options for you to go with.
 Your attorney will be able to go over these options with you at the time of your hearing.

-Next, Disabilities can cover both mental and physical.
+Next, Disabilities can cover both physical or mental impairment and physical or mental impairments.
 Your eligibility for both of these will be determined by working with your lawyer.
-Make sure to take full advantage of our free consultation to ensure that you make the right decision regarding your disability filing.
+Make sure to take full advantage of our free consultation to ensure that you make the right decision regarding your disability benefits filing.